Killjoyw/Killjoyw/README.md

-- � Hi, I’m @Killjoyw
+- � Hi, I’m @Plata
-- � I’m interested in...
-Redheads and in programming
+- � I’m interested in... programming
 - I’m currently learning ... languages
-- I’m looking to collaborate on ... nothing
+- I’m looking to collaborate on ... projects
 - � How to reach me ...
 Just send a message and I'll get back to you

 <!---